-Each operator has a responsibility to ensure the safety of his passengers and should inform them of snowmobiling basics.
+The operator has a responsibility to ensure the safety of his passenger and should inform the passenger about snowmobiling basics.

-- Passengers must only sit on designated passenger seats.
-Never allow anyone to sit between the handlebar and the operator. - Each passenger seat must have a strap or handholds and meet SSCC standards. - Passengers and operators must always wear an approved helmets and warm clothing appropriate for snowmobiling.
-Make sure that no skin is exposed. - Once underway, if a passenger feels uncomfortable or insecure for any reason, he must not wait, and tell the driver to slowdown or stop.
+- Passenger must only sit on designated passenger seat.
+Never allow anyone to sit between the handlebar and the operator. - Passenger and operator must always wear an approved helmet and warm clothing appropriate for snowmobiling.
+Make sure that no skin is exposed. - Once underway, if the passenger feels uncomfortable or insecure for any reason, he must right away inform the operator to slowdown or stop.

-Riding with passengers on board is different than riding alone.
+Riding with a passenger on board is different than riding alone.
 The operator has the benefit of knowing what will be the next maneuver and is able to prepare himself accordingly.
 The operator also benefits from the support of his grip on the handlebar.
-In contrast. the passengers have to rely on the operator's careful and safe operation of the vehicle.
-In addition, "body english" is limited with passengers, and the operator can sometimes see more of the trail ahead than the passengers.
-Therefore, smooth starting and stopping are required with passengers, and the operator must slow down.
-The operator must also warn passengers of side hills, bumps, branches, etc. An unforeseen bump can leave you passenger-less.
-Remind your passengers to lean into the turn with you, without causing the vehicle to topple.
-Be extremely careful, go more slowly and check the passengers frequently.
+In contrast, the passenger has to rely on the operator's careful and safe operation of the vehicle.
+In addition, "body english" is limited with a passenger, and the operator can sometimes see more of the trail ahead than the passenger.
+Therefore, smooth starting and stopping are required with a passenger, and the operator must slow down.
+The operator must also warn the passenger about side hills, bumps, branches, etc. An unforeseen bump can leave you passenger-less.
+Remind your passenger to lean into the turn with you, without causing the vehicle to topple.
+Be extremely careful, go more slowly and check the passenger frequently.